 Missouri Sports Betting: What's Coming in 2025 - RotoGrinders

 Legal Missouri sports betting is on the books and the countdown to launch is official.
-The Missouri Gaming Commission (MGC) confirmed online and retail sportsbooks will go live at 12:01 a.m. on December 1, 2025, with pre-registration and deposits scheduled to open on November 17, 2025, giving bettors two weeks to set up accounts before the first legal wagers are placed.
+The Missouri Gaming Commission (MGC) confirmed online and retail sportsbooks will go live on December 1, 2025.

 Missouri Online Sports Betting Legislation

-Getting betting legal in Missouri over the finish line was anything but quick.
-After years of failed bills and heated debates, Missouri voters approved Amendment 2 in the November 2024 election, and although the margin was razor thin (just over 50% of ballots cast in favor), it was enough to flip the switch from talk to law.
+After years of failed bills and heated debates, Missouri voters approved Amendment 2 in the November 2024 election.
+Although the margin was razor thin (just over 50% of ballots cast in favor), it was enough to flip the switch from talk to law.

-Missouri casinos are also in play, as each of the states‘ 13 riverboat casinos can apply for one retail license and one mobile “skin.”
+Missouri casinos are also in play, as each of the state’s 13 riverboat casinos can apply for one retail license and one mobile “skin.”
 On top of that, the MGC created just two direct mobile licenses for operators without a casino or team tie-in (those went to DraftKings and Circa in August 2025).

 The next key milestone was the regulatory framework.
 Secretary of State Denny Hoskins rejected the MGC’s emergency rules in February 2025, which pushed the process back.
 Permanent rules were finalized after a July hearing and became effective on August 30, 2025, locking in the runway for launch.